-The most recent PAAC Meeting Minutes can be found here: folder PACC Minutes
+The most recent PACC Meeting Minutes can be found here: PACC Minutes

 Continuing Professional Education

-PACC develops and conducts seminars throughout the year for all members of the prosecutors' staff, including secretaries and victim-witness personnel.
+- PACC develops and conducts trainings throughout the year for all members of the prosecutors’ staff, including support staff and victim-witness personnel.

-PACC publishes a monthly newsletters: The Michigan Prosecutor, which keeps Michigan's prosecutors informed of the most recent legislative, judicial and technical changes affecting their duties.
+- PACC publishes a monthly newsletter: The Michigan Prosecutor, which keeps Michigan’s prosecutors informed of the most recent legislative, judicial and technical changes affecting their duties.
 In addition, PACC provides the Prosecutor’s Courtroom Manual and the Electronic Warrant Manual.
 The Prosecutor’s Courtroom Manual assists prosecutors with quick access to legal analysis, and the Electronic Warrant Manual ensures uniform charging language throughout the state.

 Legal Research Assistance

-PACC staff installs and upgrades an automated work-management systems in Michigan's prosecutors' offices.
-The product generates warrants, subpoenas, court schedules, victim's rights notices, statistics and managerial reports.
-PACC interfaces with MI-VINE (Michigan Victim Notification Everyday), a computerized system that notifies victims by telephones.
-PACC also interfaces with various district and circuit systems and State Police Criminal History.
+- PACC staff support automated work-management systems in Michigan’s prosecutors’ offices.
+These products generate warrants, subpoenas, court schedules, victim’s rights notices, statistics, and managerial reports.
+PACC interfaces with MI-VINE (Michigan Victim Notification Everyday), a computerized system that communicates important case information to victims.
+PACC also interfaces with various district and circuit court systems and the Michigan State Police criminal history systems.

 Administration of Grant-Funded Services

-PACC supervises and administers grant-funded services provided to Michigan prosecuting attorneys, including state-wide training for prosecutors and their staffs.
-These grants include Child Abuse Training Services, Elder Justice and At-Risk Adults Project, Traffic Safety Training Services, Domestic Violence Training Services, Child Abuse Training Services and Victim Rights Training Services.
+- PACC supervises and administers grant-funded services provided to Michigan prosecuting attorneys, including state-wide training for prosecutors and their staff.
+These grants include Child Abuse Training Services, Elder Justice and At-Risk Adults Project, Traffic Safety Training Program, Violence Against Women Project, Victim Services Training Unit, and Child Abuse Prosecution Resources Unit.

 PACC was created in 1972 by the Prosecuting Attorneys Coordinating Office Act (MCL 49.101, et seq; 1972 PA 203).